EXPLAINER: Why Social Security COLA will jump next year | Federal News Network

-WASHINGTON (AP) — Rising inflation is expected to lead to a sizeable increase in Social Security’s annual cost-of-living adjustment, or COLA, for 2022.
+WASHINGTON (AP) — Rising inflation is expected to lead to a sizeable increase in Social Security’s annual cost-of-living adjustment (COLA) for 2022.
 Exactly how much will be revealed Wednesday morning after a Labor Department report on inflation during September, a data point used in the final calculation.

 Over the last 10 years, the Social Security COLA has averaged about 1.7% annually as inflation remained low.
 But the economic recovery from the coronavirus pandemic has triggered rising prices for a wide range of goods and services, and that’s expected to translate to bigger checks for retirees.